connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 }
 ```

 We can't compute the `fill_byte` as an argument to `.fill(..)` because of rust's borrow checker, so we have to bring out as a separate variable.
+We have to update the `source_pos` and `out_pos` in our fast path because the later match statement depends on their values.

 Now let's compile this and compare it to our original binary.